allamagbo/test_app_6/README.md

 # README

-Complete Ruby on Rails Developer
+First Test Repo on Complete Ruby on Rails Developer by Kevin Allamagbo